Thursday’s best high school baseball, softball performances

 Baseball

-Andre Carrillo, Rancho — The sophomore allowed one earned run on two hits and struck out 10 in a complete-game 10-1 win over Durango.

-Kethan Efron, Coronado — The senior was 2-for-4 with a triple, four RBIs and a run scored in a 16-1 win over Faith Lutheran.
+Christopher Acosta-Lopez, Basic — The senior was 4-for-4 with a home run, four RBIs and three runs scored in a 22-12 win over Legend (Colo.).

-Roberto Madrigal, Clark — The sophomore was 2-for-3 with a double, a triple, four RBIs and two runs scored in a 15-0 win over Desert Pines.
+Chase Ditmar, Basic — The senior was 2-for-4 with a double, a home run, five RBIs and two runs scored in a 22-12 win over Legend (Colo.).

+Dustin Lopez, Pahrump Valley — The junior was 2-for-2 with two doubles and two RBIs in a 7-4 loss to Holtville (Calif.).

+Alexander Mercurius, Durango — The freshman was 3-for-3 with three RBIs and two runs scored in a 10-0 win over Desert Pines.

-Jesus Pedraza, Basic — The senior was 3-for-4 with a double, a home run, five RBIs and two runs scored in a 12-4 win over Arbor View.
+Ariel Rodriguez, Sierra Vista — The senior was 3-for-3 with a home run, two RBIs and three runs scored in an 18-0 win over Doral Academy.

+Bruce Trzpis, Tech — The freshman was 2-for-3 with a double and four RBIs; threw-a five-inning, no-hit shutout in a 12-0 win over Chaparral.

 Softball

-Aleana Aionaaka, Sierra Vista — The freshman was 8-for-10 with three doubles, a grand slam, 10 RBIs and seven runs scored in a 10-5 win over McQueen, 16-2 win over Reno and 20-0 win over Foothill.
+Ellie Bostedt, Centennial — The junior was 2-for-4 with two doubles, one RBI and two runs scored in an 11-1 win over Foothill.

-Riley Blake, Desert Oasis — The sophomore was 3-for-4 with a double and allowed one hit and struck out four in three innings to get a save in a 2-1 win over Lehi (Utah).
+Shalina Browne, Las Vegas — The sophomore was 2-for-3 with a double, a home run and four RBIs in a 10-6 loss to Cimarron-Memorial.

+Jill Colgan, Arbor View — The junior threw a one-hit shutout with 10 strikeouts in a 2-0 win over Coronado.

-Samantha Murphy, Sierra Vista — The freshman was 3-for-3 with a triple, a home run, five RBIs and three runs scored in a 20-0 win over Foothill.
+Aariana Kraut, Clark — The junior was 3-for-3 with two home runs, two RBIs and three runs scored in a 10-9 loss to Pahrump Valley.

-Abryanna Newcomb, Arbor View — The junior was 1-for-2 with a home run, three RBIs and a run scored in an 11-3 win over McQueen.
+Josslyn Law, Shadow Ridge — The junior threw a no-hit shutout with 11 strikeouts; was 1-for-4 with a double and an RBI in a 4-0 win over Rancho.

-Rylie Pindel, Bishop Gorman — The senior allowed two runs, one earned, on two hits and struck out seven in a complete-game 5-2 win over Reed.
+Makena Strong, Arbor View — The senior was 4-for-4 with a triple, an RBI and a run scored in a 2-0 win over Coronado.

 Thursday’s scores